11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 Price

 Hotels will likely be your biggest expense after airfare, so it’s worth balancing price, location, and comfort.
-A well-located hotel may cost a little more upfront, but can save you on transportation (and a lot of stress) costs during your trip.
+A well-located hotel may cost a little more per room, but it can save you on transportation and parking, especially if you’re considering a car when in San Francisco.

 So, here are my top picks for the best hotels for families in San Francisco.